osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 1. Using any text editor, create a file that contains the buffering configuration in JSON form.
    - For content structure, see the sample output in [Examples - Retrieve the buffering configuration](#examples).
    - For a table of all available parameters, see [Buffering parameters](#buffering-parameters).
-3. Save the file.
+2. Save the file.
-4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/buffering`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/buffering`

      **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

+     Example using curl (run this command from the same directory where the file is located):

+     ```
+      curl -d "{ "MaxBufferSizeMB": 50, "BufferLocation": "C:/ProgramData/OSIsoft/Adapters/NewBuffers", "EnableBuffering": true }" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/system/buffering"
+      ```

 ## Buffering schema